UMC Clergy Financial Well-Being Initiative Priorities

 Visit the GBHEM Scholarship web page and look under “Ministry as a Career Scholarships.”

 Since 2017, the Initiative provides grants to increase clergy financial literacy through financial education across the country.
 Projects range from less than 20 to over 200 participants with funding up to $25,000.
 United Methodist foundations have been important partners in many of these projects.
 These projects are collaborative endeavors with required matching financial contributions from at least one additional partner.

-Grant application guidelines (link to PDF)
+Grant application guidelines